bgrinsted/postcode-parser/README.md

 # The Brief

 ### Source data:
-Presented with two CSV files containing a collection of strings representing UK postcodes.
+Presented with two CSV files containing a collection of strings representing UK postcodes:
 1. InputFile.csv: unvalidated postcode data.
 2. LondonPostcodes.csv: clean and validated postcodes for London districts.

 ### Task:
-Categorise the values in InputFile.csv as:
+Categorise the values in InputFile.csv and write to separate CSVs:
-1. Invalid postcodes.
+1. Invalid postcodes (invalid.csv).
 2. Valid postcodes:
-    - London (exists in LondonPostcodes.csv)
+    - London (valid_london.csv)
-    - not-London
+    - not-London (valid_notlondon.csv)

+Note: A postcode is considered to be in London if present in the file LondonPostcodes.csv

 ### Approach:
 1. Read data from `data/input` directory